 Because AAA Medical Testing of Williston is committed to providing information about addiction as well as its causes and effects, we have provided some informative facts about the following substances.
-We are here to help 352-660-9999 or 352-214-1405
+We are here to help 352-214-1405

 The detection windows depend upon multiple factors – drug class, amount and frequency of use, metabolic rate, body mass, age, overall health, and urine pH.
 For ease of use, the detection times of metabolites have been incorporated into each parent drug.

 For example, heroin and cocaine can only be detected for a few hours after use, but their metabolites can be detected for several days in urine.
 In this type of situation, we will report the (longer) detection times of the metabolites.

 - NOTE 1: Oral fluid or saliva testing results, for the most part, mimic that of blood.
 The only exceptions are THC (tetrahydrocannabinol) and benzodiazepines.
 Oral fluid will likely detect THC from ingestion up to a maximum period of 6–12 hours.
 Low saliva: plasma ratio continues to cause difficulty in oral fluid detection of THC and benzodiazepines

 - NOTE 2: Rapid oral fluid products are not approved for use in workplace drug testing programs and are not FDA cleared.
 Using rapid oral fluid drug tests in the workplace is a violation of many state and federal laws.